Best Africa Safari Activities | what to do

 Taking South Africa for example, due to the varied climatic conditions and soil types, the farmers there cultivate nearly all crop types and rear majority of the domestic animals.
 That way they are able to produce all the food the country needs to consume in a year.
 Because of the varying zones in the different areas, that include grasslands to the semi-desert and then sub-tropics to the Mediterranean, you will discover that different parts of the continent are better suited for growing different crops.

 You will be able to visit some of the fruit farms such as Subtropical Fruit Grabouw farm found in west cape which is among the best regions for growing apples in the world.
 In fact South Africa exports most a lot of fruits to all countries on the planet.

 There are also farms that specialize in cultivating nuts; for instance South Africa exports approximately 41,000 tons of nuts to china annually, and it is the world’s largest producer of the Macadamia nuts.

-Don’t miss out on the wine lands of South Africa, considering the fact that this is the eight (8th) largest wine producer on the continent and supplies about 30% of the wine consumed in the world.
+Don’t miss out on the sightseeing tours to the wine lands of South Africa, considering the fact that this is the eight (8th) largest wine producer on the continent and supplies about 30% of the wine consumed in the world.
 The largest wine cellar in the world is found in South Africa and has more than 120 million liters of wine.
 During this tour you will get a chance to enjoy some wine tasting as well

 Beach holidays offer holidaymakers a great opportunity to escape from the hustle and bustle of the major cities and are a perfect get away for families and loved ones.
 The majority of the beaches in Africa actually offer very good accommodation that will reward you with lasting memories.
 You will enjoy private plunge-pools, spa treatments, bare-foot luxury, swimming, diving to explore the underwater marine life as well as vast expanses of fine sand to explore on foot.